 Q. Can exhibitors sell goods/services during the Japan Week event?

 A. No. As a school-sponsored event, for-profit vendors/private businesses are not allowed to make sales on campus. (no cash, no checks, no credit card swiping, etc.).
 However, while no money can change hands during the event, exhibitors are free to display their Japan-related work/items created by an exhibitor or by their organization at the assigned booth.

 A. Here is how you can support Japan Week:-

 1) Please come and visit this free BC cultural event in October.

 2) Bellevue College Foundation is soliciting donations for Japan Week.
 Click on the link and select “Japan Week” under the designation pull-down menu. http://www.bellevuecollege.edu/foundation/donate

 You may also text your donation amount with #JW to (269) 804-6160.
 For example, “$50 #JW”.

 (BC Foundation is a 501(c)(3) non-profit organization, so donations are tax deductible.)

-2) You can purchase Raffle Tickets sold by the Japanese Culture Exchange Club members and its volunteers during the event and a few weeks prior to the event.
+2) You can purchase the Japan Week T-shirts, items at the Flea Market sold by the Japanese Culture Exchange Club members and its volunteers during the event and a few weeks prior to the event.